LamSingkit/Chicago_public_transport_project/Shengjie_Folder/README.md

 <img src="https://i.postimg.cc/c46ZhGz1/cluster-rider.png" width="500">

 - The most optimal way is to cluster base on both location and ridership combine.
-Comparing it to the ridership heatmap shows that the method keeps the features of ridership, while also take location into account.
+The graph on the right is the bus ridership heatmap.
+It shows that the upper west and lower west has less ridership compare to other part of Chicago.
+The cluster was able to keep the ridership information, while also take location into account.

 <p float="left">
   <img src="https://i.postimg.cc/26mr7qsg/cluster-loc-rider.png" width="450" />